ToolShedTested

 Pros

-• Complete kit under $60 -- nothing extra to buy
+• Complete kit within this budget tier -- nothing extra to buy

 • Lightest weight in this guide at 2.5 lbs